David Harvey: Reading Marx's Capital

 Two constants in Harvey's life and work have been teaching a course on Marx's Capital and his support for student activism and community and labour movements (notably in Baltimore).
 His course was put into a YouTube lecture series, which gained immense popularity and resulted in two companion books covering the three volumes of Marx's Capital.

+Political stances

+Harvey was a signatory of the petition "We will not be a party to this crime" launched in January 2016 by the Academics for Peace (Barış İçin Akademisyenler) to protest Recep Tayyip Erdoğan government's ongoing military crackdown on Kurds in the south-east of Turkey (following the November 2015 general election) that included the siege of Sur, the siege of Cizre and the Şırnak clashes.

+In October 2019, he announced his withdrawal from participation in the fourth edition of Turkey's International Congress of Urban Studies (Uluslararası Kent Araştırmaları Kongresi) held in Ankara to register his protest against the ongoing Turkish offensive against the Syrian Democratic Forces in northeastern Syria, which he denounced as a "crime against humanity".

 Recognition

 David Harvey is widely recognised as a foundational scholar in urban geography.
 Harvey's books have been widely translated.
 He holds honorary doctorates from Roskilde (Denmark), Buenos Aires (Argentina), the Faculty of Social Sciences at Uppsala University (Sweden), Ohio State University (USA), Lund University (Sweden), the University of the Republic (Uruguay) and the University of Kent (UK).
 Among other awards he has received the Anders Retzius Gold Medal of the Swedish Society for Anthropology and Geography, the Patron's Medal of the Royal Geographical Society and the Vautrin Lud International Prize in Geography (France).
 He was made a fellow of the British Academy in 1998, and was elected to the American Academy of Arts and Sciences in 2007.
 He is a member of the Interim Committee for the emerging International Organization for a Participatory Society.